Recently updated on October 22nd, 2025 at 12:51 am

 From stunning gardens to ancient castles, the fairytale city of Ljubljana is a wonderful place to explore.
-If you’re dreaming of a trip to the capital of Slovenia, read our Ljubljana travel guide for everything you need to know on the top things to do in Ljubljana.
+If you’re dreaming of a trip to the capital of Slovenia, read our Ljubljana travel guide for everything you need to know on the best things to do in Ljubljana.
+Don’t forget: the Ljubljana Card grants free admission and access to dozens of sites and activities across the city, including a guided walking tour of Ljubljana, the contemporary art Cukrarna Galley, the Franciscan Church of the Annunciation, the House of Illusions, the Ljubljana Zoo, and more!

 Take a sightseeing tour